nawabahmadreshi/documentation/ingredients/sdk_setup/installing_the_sdk.md

 `npm install branch-cordova-sdk`

 ### Running Cordova Testbed App
-This repo includes a sample app, t hat demonstrates all of the available methods in the Branch Cordova SDK.
+This repo includes a sample app, that demonstrates all of the available methods in the Branch Cordova SDK.
 Building this app is very simple:

 1. Switch to the Cordova dir: `$ cd cordova-testbed`
 2. Run the init script to install all the required plugins